 4.15.
 Roll over protection for surface earth moving machinery

-(1) A reference in this regulation to “earth moving machinery” includes any unit of earth moving equipment that has been modified to perform other service functions (including operation as a road watering tanker truck), but does not include earth moving machinery that is only used underground.
+(1) A reference in this regulation to earth moving machinery includes any unit of earth moving equipment that has been modified to perform other service functions (including operation as a road watering tanker truck), but does not include earth moving machinery that is only used underground.

 (2) The principal employer at, and the manager of, a mine must ensure that —